Deleted photos keep coming back!

 First of all, we recommend that you regularly clean up the cache and data of your browser.
 When they accumulate too much, it may affect the normal operation of some websites, and Google Drive websites will also be affected by it and fail to format files correctly.

 Step 1.
-Go to the Google Chrome of your computer.
+Go to Google Chrome on your computer.

 Step 2.
 Click the menu (the three-dot icon), and then click More Tools > Clear browsing data...